Info

 }

 Add the dependency to your apps build.gradle.
-(To always get the latest version in maven you can use different methods to decline the version range. you can look them up here )
+To always get the latest version in maven you can use different methods to decline the version range.
+To check the available versions of the SDK, please check this link.
+For further information, please refer here.

 <dependency>